 Septra DS Side Effects

-Note: This document contains side effect information about sulfamethoxazole / trimethoprim.
-Some of the dosage forms listed on this page may not apply to the brand name Septra DS.
+Note: This page contains side effects data for the generic drug sulfamethoxazole / trimethoprim.
+It is possible that some of the dosage forms included below may not apply to the brand name Septra DS.

 For the Consumer

 Applies to sulfamethoxazole / trimethoprim: oral suspension, oral tablet